Saturday, August 20, 2011

 Coda:

 2020-21.
 New Richmond Club would be built on old Richmond Working Mens Club site, London St / Stanmore Rd.
-2021...
-Jake would chef there.
-Richmond Methodist Church was moved to Marshlands Rd where it was abandoned for years.
-New Richmond Club absorbed Richmond Methodist Church site, occupying most of the block bordered by London St, Stanmore Rd, Avalon St, Cumberland St. A small shopping centre occupied Stanmore Rd / Avalon St, complete with cafes, restaurants, Youth Centre.
+2021-2024 Jake would chef there.
+Richmond Methodist Church would move to Marshlands Rd where it was abandoned for years.
+New Richmond Club would absorb Richmond Methodist Church site, occupying most of the block bordered by London St, Stanmore Rd, Avalon St, Cumberland St. A small shopping centre would occupy Stanmore Rd / Avalon St, complete with cafes, restaurants & a Youth Centre.

 2020-21.
-New Holy Trinity Avonside would be built on the church demolition site.
-Green Lych Gate & wooden Church Office survived the quakes.
-Cemetery stayed as is, higgledy-piggledy grave stones left alone.
-Residential red zone next to church grounds was devoid of housing, after CERA demolitions, all the way to Avonside Dr & Avon River.
-Across Avon River, beyond River Rd, residential red zone continued, devoid of demolished housing, till green zoned housing began.
-After LINZ returned residential red zone to Council control, residential red zone remained as parkland for citizens beside Avon River, beneath old, homely trees.
+New Holy Trinity Avonside would be built on the church demolition-site.
+The green Lych Gate & wooden Church Office would survive the quakes.
+The cemetery stayed as-is, higgledy-piggledy gravestones left alone.
+CERA's residential-red-zone next to church-grounds was devoid of housing after CERA demolitions, all the way to Avonside Dr & Avon River.
+Across Avon River, beyond River Rd, residential-red-zone would continue, devoid of demolished-housing, till green-zone housing began.
+After LINZ returned residential-red-zone to Council control, residential- red-zone would remain as parkland beside Avon River, beneath old, homely trees.

 Content & pics Copyright Mark JS Esslemont.